-At the encouragement of one of his mentors, he applied and was accepted into Baylor’s online MBA program.
-Given the six-hour time difference and spotty Wi-Fi connection, the unusual degree of flexibility built into the program sealed the deal.
+At the encouragement of one of his mentors, he applied and was accepted into Baylor’s executive MBA program.
+Given classes are held once a month, the degree of flexibility built into the program sealed the deal.

 “I think back to an early breakfast where Joel Allison, the longtime CEO of Baylor Scott and White, was the speaker,” he said.
 “That sent a message.”